darrenkopp/SassyStudio/README.md

 - Syntax Highlighting
 - Outlining
 - Generate css file on save
+- Multiline Comments
+- Intellisense completion support for variables, functions, mixins, and keywords

 In the near future I am planning to add support for the following (assuming VS/Web team doesn't add it first):

 - CSS Editor integration to get intellisense / syntax highlighting support
-- Intellisense support so you can get completion for variable names, function names, mixins, css classes, etc
 - Error integration
-- Multiline comments

 You can grab the extension from [the Visual Studio Gallery](http://visualstudiogallery.msdn.microsoft.com/85fa99a6-e4c6-4a1c-9f00-e6a8129b6f4d)

+If you are curious about what's coming next you can [take a look at the road map for the project](http://darrenkopp.com/posts/2013/09/10/SassyStudio-v06-and-roadmap.html).